wso2/docs-is/en/docs/learn/configuring-single-sign-on-wsfed.md

     wso2server.bat run
     ```

 3. Log in using admin/admin credentials and create a new user called "Alex" with login permission.
-For instructions, see [Adding Users and Roles](../../learn/adding-users-and-roles).
+For instructions, see [Adding Users and Roles](../../learn/adding-users-and-roles#create-a-user).

     !!! info
         `admin` is the default administrative user in WSO2 Identity Server.

+4. Click **List** under **Users and Roles** and edit Alex's user profile.
+Enter an email address for Alex.

-4. Follow the steps in [deploying **Passive STS** webapp](../../learn/deploying-the-sample-app/#deploying-the-passivestssampleapp-webapp) to download, deploy and register **dispatch** sample.
+5. Follow the steps in [deploying **Passive STS** webapp](../../learn/deploying-the-sample-app/#deploying-the-passivestssampleapp-webapp) to download, deploy and register **dispatch** sample.

 You are now ready to try out WS-Federation SSO with the Passive STS sample application.